streamr-dev/network/README.md

 ### Withdraw options

 The functions `withdrawAll`, `withdrawAllTo`, `withdrawAllToMember`, `withdrawAllToSigned` all take an extra "options" argument.
-It's an object can contain following members:
+It's an object that can contain the following parameters:

 | Name              | Default               | Description                                                                         |
 | :---------------- | :-------------------- | :---------------------------------------------------------------------------------- |